thuduyen07/Mask-Detection/README.md

 # Mask-Detection
-This is the final asignment of
+This is the final asignment of the High Dimension Analysis course.